hackclub/jams/jams/singles/components-in-a-cap/en-US.md

 ---
-title: 'Make Your Own Electronics Out Of A Hat'
+title: 'Make Your Own Electronic Trash Out Of A Magical Hat'
 description: Let's build a hacky electronics gizmo -- but with a twist -- you can only use three components that you draw out of a cap!
 You'll learn the basics of designing a PCB, and you can get the cards made for free, with Hack Club's OnBoard.
 contributor: 'maxwofford'
 contributorSlackID: U0C7B14Q3